Smart City Hall / Digital Services

 We are implementing a new Go Long Beach app and single City phone number using automated voice recognition to effectively communicate with Long Beach residents to be more accessible and build trust and accountability.
 We are also working on projects like an Electronic Document Management System that will allow us to automate internal processes, use less paper, and look for process improvement.

 Finally, we are committed to a culture of innovation – and who does innovation better than tech startups?
 We partnered with the national Startup in Residence (STIR) program to crowdsource technology solutions to address some of the City’s stickiest challenges.
 This program helps us make sure that when we do purchase a software solution, it’s already been vetted and tailored to our specific needs.

 Some Of Our Recent Work:

-- We participate in the Startup in Residence (STIR) program to procure innovative solutions to City-issued challenges
+- Our Smart City Challenge, powered by Startup in Residence, allows us to procure innovative solutions to City-issued challenges

 - To improve community accessibility of city services, we conducted a resident survey.
 We are launching One Number, a single City phone number for all inquiries, and recently redesigned the Go Long Beach app to make it more user-friendly and enable public dashboards for service requests